Raattis/LinearHierarchy/README.md

 Although the tree's topology is deterministic the ordering of child nodes is randomized.
 This varies the shape of the tree somewhat.
 The shape ARE identical between all tree types.

-This shape was chosen as it roughly resembles real world tree structures.
-It is complicated enough to make branch prediction difficulty and automatic compiler optimizations impossible, while still being simple to construct.
+This topology was chosen as it roughly resembles real world tree structures.
+It is complicated enough to make branch prediction difficulty and automatic compiler optimizations impossible, while still being simple to construct iteratively.